 You might be able to get social skills training through your child’s preschool or school or in sessions with a psychologist, speech pathologist, occupational therapist or other health professional.

-Using social skills in different situations
+Helping autistic children use social skills in different situations

 To help your child use skills at school, talk to your child’s teacher to make sure you’re both using the same prompts for your child.
-It also helps to practise the same social skills in lots of different situations – for example, sharing pencils with a friend who visits, or sharing pencils with a sibling at a café.
+It also helps to practise the same social skills in many different situations – for example, sharing pencils with a friend who visits, or sharing pencils with a sibling at a café.